YngvN/project-exam-2-resit/my-app/README.md

-# My React template

-A simple template using React among other things
+# Holidaze Project exam

+## Description
+My delivery for PE2 using Noroff API to make a Airbnb type site.

 ## Built With